Limiting processed foods high in fat, starches or sugars helps control calorie intake.

 The increasing availability, affordability and acceptability of ‘fast foods’ and other processed foods high in fat, starches or sugars is contributing to rising rates of overweight and obesity worldwide.
 A whole-of-government, whole-of-society approach is necessary to create environments for people and communities that are conducive to limiting consumption of ‘fast foods’ and other processed foods high in fat, starches or sugars and to consume healthy diets consistent with the Cancer Prevention Recommendations.

 A comprehensive package of policies is needed to limit the availability, affordability and acceptability of ‘fast foods’ and other processed foods, including policies that restrict marketing of such foods, especially to children.
 Policies are needed that influence the food environment, the food system and behaviour change communication across the life course.
 These policies can also help contribute to a sustainable ecological environment.
 Policymakers are encouraged to frame specific goals and actions according to their national context.
-Find out more on policy action for cancer prevention.

 Our Recommendations work together as an overall way of living healthily to prevent cancer.